mollymcleod/hack-for-western-mass/README.md

 hack-for-western-mass
 =====================

-Design and marketing materials for Hack for Western Mass
+See design and marketing materials for Hack for Western Mass here: https://github.com/hackforwesternmass/hackforwesternma-docs